Skip to main content

 Possible signs of self-neglect: living in dirty conditions, neglecting house hold maintenance, very poor personal hygiene, lack of appropriate food, heating and clothing, hoarding.

-Hoarding can also be a sign of a mental health problem.
+Hoarding can also be a sign of a mental health issue.
 For more information about hoarding, visit Mind.org.uk.

 Please note: Self-neglect is specifically recognised as a type of abuse in England and Scotland.
 In Wales and Northern Ireland, it is likely that self-neglect would be reviewed on a case-by-case basis.